ArthurMatthys/Fillit/README.md

 # Fillit-42
-Third project of 42 school.
+Third project at school 42.

 The goal was to find the smallest square where we could fit a given set of `Tetromino`